 Our Partners and consultants share their perspectives and thinking on topical issues.

-Home > News & Views > Articles > The CIO’s Changing Role: Back Office Operations to Customer Facing Innovation
+Home > News & Views > Insights & News > The CIO’s Changing Role: Back Office Operations to Customer Facing Innovation

 If you are a CIO and spend most of your time thinking about ERP programmes, data centres, networks and driving down operating costs your world may be about to change.